Employer Guide to Apprenticeships

 - Attending a classroom or online seminar as part of their apprenticeship

-- Doing their own research into their subject area, either by watching videos, listening to podcasts, or reading
+- Doing independent research into their subject area, through activities such as watching videos, listening to podcasts or reading

 - Attending webinars with external companies